 - When I wrote last fall that I was considering voting for Romney for president, that was a lie.
 I knew all along I would cast a write-in vote for Cameron Diaz.
 She’s so dreamy.

 - I have routinely made fun of the residents of Mississippi, parodying theirs as the most backwards, slovenly and stupid state in the USA.
 I lied.
-I should have said West Virginia.
+I should have said Louisiana.

 - And when I wrote that Republican presidential contender Newt Gingrich declared that if elected, he would create a colony on the moon, that too was a lie.
 No wait, actually, that was true.
 My bad.

 Humor writing is a cutthroat business.
 And every other humor writer uses performance-enhancing substances too.
 You think I’m the only writer who will power through an entire sleeve of Double-Stuff Oreos when they have only 50 minutes left to complete their column?
 Sure.
 Go ahead and live in denial.
 I’ve needed my fix of Butterfinger bars and raw chocolate chip cookie dough just to compete with those bastards.
 They’re all doing it.
-I’m just the first humor writer to get caught by my wife.
+I’m just the first humor writer to get caught.

 But most of all, I want to apologize to the American people, which is why I plan to do a live, no-holds-barred interview on national TV – just as soon as I can get Oprah to return my calls and Simon & Schuster to agree to a $10 million advance on my proposed book deal.”